-At the same time it can feel challenging or even overwhelming to cope with the newhttps://keck.usc.edu/wp-admin/post.php?post=24633&action=trash&_wpnonce=de334e6cd3 demands, long hours, and heavy study load.
+At the same time, it can feel challenging or even overwhelming to cope with the new demands, long hours and heavy study load.
 For many, medical school requires a level of independence that they have never experienced before.
 Coping skills utilized in undergraduate years may no longer be sufficient.
-Sometimes students believe that the only way to excel is to cut out all activities that take time away from studying, such as sufficient sleep, exercise, socializing, hobbies, and simply relaxing – even if these activities are crucial to maintaining health and joy.
+Sometimes students believe that the only way to excel is to cut out all activities that take time away from studying, such as sufficient sleep, exercise, socializing, hobbies and simply relaxing – even if these activities are crucial to maintaining health and joy.

-At the Keck School of Medicine, we believe that a physician is only able to care for others if they care for themselves first.
+At the Keck School of Medicine of USC, we believe that a physician is only able to care for others, if they care for themselves first.
 We acknowledge the stress inherent in medical school and encourage a culture of compassion for self and others, with an emphasis on work-life balance.
-Our mission is that our array of wellness resources not only helps students thrive throughout their four years of medical school, but inspires them to become champions of physician well-being in their future endeavors.
+Our mission is that our array of wellness resources not only helps students thrive throughout their four years of medical school but inspires them to become champions of physician well-being in their future endeavors.

 Wellness Mission Statement

-- Keck strives to produce excellent future physicians by encouraging students to value taking care of themselves first.
+- The Keck School strives to produce excellent future physicians by encouraging students to value taking care of themselves first.

-- Keck acknowledges historical problems in the field of medicine including expectations of perfection, the culture of competition, mistreatment of students, depression and anxiety in students, and stigma in seeking mental health treatment.
+- The Keck School acknowledges historical problems in the field of medicine, including expectations of perfection, the culture of competition, mistreatment of students, higher rates of depression and anxiety in medical communities and stigma in seeking mental health treatment.

-- Keck sets standards for a new culture of vulnerability, kindness, diversity, and open communication by cultivating change from both top down and bottom up.
+- The Keck School sets standards for a new culture of vulnerability, kindness, diversity and open communication, by cultivating change from both the top down and bottom up.

-Please log into the student portal to access all the services available to Keck students.
+Please log into the student portal to access all of the services available to Keck School students.

 Current Wellness Resources

-- Director of Wellness and Assistant Director of Wellness, two in-house clinical psychologists available for mental health appointments
+- The Director of Wellness and Assistant Director of Wellness, two in-house clinical psychologists, are available for mental health appointments.

-- Free confidential therapy and psychiatric services at the the student health center included in student health fee.
-Assistant Director of Wellness provides ongoing psychotherapy, in addition to the staff of counselors at the student health center
+- Free confidential therapy and psychiatric services at the student health center are included in the student health fee.
+24/7, after hours, crisis services are available.
+The Assistant Director of Wellness provides increased access to short-term psychotherapy, in addition to the staff of counselors at the student health center.

-- Keck Mental Health Survey, yearly self-screening mental health survey for all students
+- The Keck Mental Health Survey, a yearly online, comprehensive and anonymous self-screening mental health survey, is available for all students.

-- Mental Health Awareness Month in March with “Mental Health Among Us” student and faculty panels, where panelists share their personal journeys with mental illness and seeking treatment
+- Mental Health Awareness Month occurs in March, with a “Mental Health Among Us” panel, where faculty and student panelists share their personal journeys with mental illness and seeking treatment.

-- Wellness Hours on clerkships, supportive and confidential groups led by a psychologist for clerkship students to connect with each other and discuss challenging experiences as they begin clinical work
+- Wellness Hours on clerkships are supportive and confidential one-hour groups, led by a psychologist, for clerkship students to connect with each other and discuss challenging experiences as they begin clinical work.

-- Mandatory Wellness Days on clerkships: students get one full day off per 6-week clerkship and a half day off per 4-week clerkship to use for wellness as they see fit.
-Students are required to take their Wellness Days
+- During mandatory Wellness Days on clerkships, students get one full day off per six-week clerkship and a half day off per four-week clerkship, to use for wellness as they see fit.
+Students are required to take their Wellness Days.

-- Mindfulness meditation is a part of the culture at USC, reflected in the larger MindfulUSC Initiative .
+- Mindfulness meditation is a part of the culture at USC, reflected in the larger Mindfulness Initiative at USC.
 Specific resources for medical students include:

 - Free drop-in class every Friday